Proverbs 1 – Wisdom’s Beginning and Call

 b.
 For scorners delight in their scorning, and fools hate knowledge: This scorn describes those who boastfully reject and despise God’s wisdom.
 They love their simplicity and scorn, and they hate knowledge.

 i.
-“Scorners think they know everything (21:24) and laugh at the things that are really important.
+“Scorners think they know everything (Proverbs 21:24) and laugh at the things that are really important.
 While the simple one has a blank look on his face, the scorner wears a sneer.”
 (Wiersbe)

 ii.
 “Fools are people who are ignorant of truth because they’re dull and stubborn.
 Their problem isn’t a low IQ or poor education; their problem is a lack of spiritual desire to seek and find God’s wisdom.”
 (Wiersbe)